Coronation of Charles III and Camilla: Republicanism

 Marlene Malahoo Forte, the minister of legal and constitutional affairs of Jamaica, used the coronation to emphasise the Jamaican government's intention to transition to being a republic as early as 2024, and that the coronation had accelerated the government's plans for a referendum on the subject.
 A constitutional reform committee on the issue was set up earlier in 2023.

 The prime ministers of Belize, Saint Kitts and Nevis, and Saint Vincent and the Grenadines voiced their desires for their respective countries to transition towards a republic.
 A constitutional commission to look into the issue was formed in November 2022 in Belize.
 In the lead-up to the coronation, the prime ministers of Saint Kitts and Nevis and Saint Vincent and the Grenadines also pledged to create constitutional commissions to look into the issue.

 In the lead-up to the coronation, republicans in Australia criticised Prime Minister Anthony Albanese for attending the coronation, and he faced pressure from republicans to not partake in the oath of allegiance.

 Reaction from international leaders

 Leaders from around the world congratulated the King and Queen both before and after the event.
-Heads of state and heads of government that sent well wishes to Charles and Camilla include Chinese President Xi Jinping, French President Emmanuel Macron, German Chancellor Olaf Scholz, Indian Prime Minister Narendra Modi, Italian Prime Minister Giorgia Meloni, Morocco's King Mohammed VI, Norway's King Harald V, Philippine President Bongbong Marcos Singapore Prime Minister Lee Hsien Loong and US President Joe Biden.
+Heads of state and government included Chinese President Xi Jinping, French President Emmanuel Macron, German Chancellor Olaf Scholz, Indian Prime Minister Narendra Modi, Italian Prime Minister Giorgia Meloni, Morocco's King Mohammed VI, Norway's King Harald V, Philippine President Bongbong Marcos, Singapore Prime Minister Lee Hsien Loong, Ugandan president Yoweri Museveni, US President Joe Biden and Ukraine's President Volodymyr Zelenskyy.
 Well wishes were also sent from the president of the European Commission Ursula von der Leyen, the president of the European Council Charles Michel, the president of the European Central Bank Christine Lagarde and the secretary general of NATO Jens Stoltenberg.